 Communities of Practice - run by Computing at School (CAS) - are local networks of computing teachers that share expertise, resources and best practice to encourage strong and effective teaching.
 This can be a valuable source of peer support, especially in your early career.

-The community aims to support trainees in their primary computing journey through a series of virtual meetings throughout the year.
+The community aims to support trainees through a series of virtual meetings throughout the year.
 They will be able to find out about the aims of CAS and information about useful resources and organisations to support teaching and embedding computing concepts in the classroom.